01walid/dzlibs/README.md

 A community-driven Algerian index of reusable assets and libraries.
 A web app and a set of RESTful APIs to provide a platform for Algerian developers and designers to share reusable resources (Classes, Libraries, Vector files..etc) and easily access them.

-*For instance*:
+**For instance**:

 You can share/find the XML or JSON of the 48 Algerian Wilayas instead of recreating it every time you need it for your next awesome web/mobile/desktop app. the same goes for the database of the Train/Bus timetable of your city, the Algeria SVG map, the Vector file of [Maqam Echahid](http://en.wikipedia.org/wiki/Maqam_Echahid), and countless other examples, these are *reusable* items we can share for the public good, from developers/designers to developers/designers, for a better Algeria.

 The APIs part is mostly for developers, it consists of :

-* Making *some* of these assets accessible via http(s) requests, for instance: a mobile developer (especially now that we've got the 3G network) could make a GET to `api.dzlibs.io/wilayas/5` that returns the name of the Wilaya and other on-demand information (e.g. its prayer times).
+* Making **some** of these assets accessible via http(s) requests, for instance: a mobile developer (especially now that we've got the 3G network) could make a GET to `api.dzlibs.io/wilayas/23` that returns the name of the Wilaya and other on-demand information (e.g. its prayer times).
-* pushing for a kind of *standardized* ways to share public data among Algerian developers and different DZ organizations.
+* pushing for a kind of **standardized** ways to share public data among Algerian developers and different DZ organizations.

-These are *just examples*, what we can do and share is countless. we just need to unit, and do the same as our ancestors did, the *tweeza* of the Algerian web. boosting the IT industry is our shared duty, and for that we need to *share* and think of ourselves as contributors rather than as competitors.
+These are **just examples**, what we can do and share is countless. we just need to unit, and do the same as our ancestors did, the **tweeza** of the Algerian web. boosting the IT industry is our shared duty, and for that we need to **share** and think of ourselves as contributors rather than as competitors.

 # Installation